 This plant grows best when watered every one to two weeks during the spring and summer growing seasons.
-During this time of year, you may even find white flowers blooming within the leaves.
+This time of year, you may even find white flowers blooming within the leaves.
 Cut back to watering about every three weeks in the fall and winter.

 Use a low-nitrogen fertilizer diluted to half-strength monthly during the spring and summer.
-Your yucca plant won't need any feeding during the winter, and you'll also want to refrain from fertilizing a recently-transplanted or propagated yucca until it is fully established.
+Your yucca plant won't need any feeding during the winter.

-Plant your yucca in a well-drained potting soil such as a succulent or cactus mix.
+Plant your yucca in well-drained potting soil, such as a succulent or cactus mix.
 You can also make your own blend by combining regular potting mix with equal parts coarse sand and perlite to help with drainage.
-Using a terra cotta pot with drainage holes is helpful to keep the moisture levels even, as this porous material soaks up excess water.
+Using a terra-cotta pot with drainage holes is helpful to keep the moisture levels even, as this porous material soaks up excess water.

 Moderate humidity isn't necessary for this plant, but it does encourage healthy growth.
-While you don't need to mist its leaves, it's best to keep your yucca at least a few feet away from the air conditioner during summer months to keep it from drying out.
+While you don't need to mist its leaves, it's best to keep your yucca at least a few feet away from an air conditioner during the summer months to keep it from drying out.

 Yucca Plant Varieties

 This spiky evergreen plant typically grows outdoors in hot, sunny conditions, but many of the nearly 50 species of yucca are commonly grown indoors.
-If you're an outdoor enthusiast, you're likely already familiar with one popular variety: the Joshua Tree (Yucca brevifolia).
-Named for this token species, the Joshua Tree National Park in California is filled with this variety that can grow to heights of 40 feet in its natural, outdoor environment.
+If you're an outdoor enthusiast, you're likely already familiar with one popular variety: the Joshua tree (Yucca brevifolia).
+Named for this token species, the Joshua Tree National Park in California is filled with this variety, which can grow to heights of 40 feet in its natural environment.

-The dagger plant, or Spanish bayonet (Yucca aloifolia) is another variant found on the opposite coast.
+The dagger plant (Yucca aloifolia), or Spanish bayonet, is another variant found on the opposite coast.
 This species grows in tall, bushy clusters with white flowers during the growing season.
 The spineless yucca (Yucca guatemalensis), on the other hand, grows naturally as a tall tree—up to 30 feet—in Central America.
-Many indoor yucca plants have the palm tree-like look of dragon tree (Dracaena) plants.
+Many indoor yucca plants look similar to a palm tree or dragon tree (Dracaena).

-Soapweed yucca (Yucca glauca) grows as individual shrubs up to four feet tall, with thin, spiky leaves characteristic of this species.
-While it looks comparable to the soapweed variant, bear grass yucca (Yucca filamentosa) is actually more similar to Adam's needle in its growth habits, being two of the few variants in this family that have adapted to extremely cold temperatures.
+Soapweed yucca (Yucca glauca) grows as individual shrubs up to four feet high, with thin, spiky leaves characteristic of this species.
+While it looks comparable to the soapweed variant, bear grass yucca (Yucca filamentosa) is actually more similar to Adam's needle in its growth habit, being two of the few variants in this family that have adapted to extremely cold temperatures.

 When your yucca has reached its mature size, you'll likely start finding baby plants (or offsets) beginning to grow.
 You can propagate your plant to create new growth by separating offsets or cutting stems, which both require a similar method.
 It's best to take stem cuttings in the spring when the plant is actively growing, but offsets can be propagated year-round.

-Step 1: Identify the yucca offset or healthy stem on the mother plant that you’d like to propagate.
-If it's possible to wait until the offset has roots, it will establish more quickly (but any offset with at least a quarter-inch of stem will grow into a new plant).
+Step 1: Identify the yucca offset or healthy stem on the mother plant that you'd like to propagate.
+If it's possible to wait until the offset has roots, it'll establish more quickly (but any offset with at least a quarter-inch of stem will grow into a new plant).